wangqinNick/tp/docs/DeveloperGuide.md

 ```

 ### CAP Feature
-This feature is faciliatated by ModuleManager and Module classes.
+This feature is faciliatated by `ModuleManager` and `Module` classes.
-It extends `Command` and runs through the `ModuleManager`, checking every `grade` and `moduleCredit`.
+It extends `Command` and runs through the `ModuleManager`, checking every `Module`'s grade and module credit.
-* `CapCommand.gradeConvert` - Takes the grade of a module and assigns it a value according to the NUS grading schematic
-* `CapCommand.calculateCap` - Uses a formula to calculate the user's current cap, with the user's total Module Credit taken and current CAP.
+* Calculate user's CAP - Uses a formula to calculate the user's current cap, with the user's total Module Credits taken
+and latest CAP.

 ![Sequence diagram for Cap Feature in Command class](https://github.com/AY2021S1-CS2113T-T09-2/tp/blob/master/docs/diagrams/CapCommandSequenceDiagram.png?raw=true)

 As seen from the sequence diagram above, this is the flow of a CAP command.
-The CapCommandParser parses the user's input and assigns the relevant attributes in the CAP Command constructor,
+The `CapCommandParser` parses the user's input and calls the `CapCommand` constructor.
-such as `totalMcTaken` and `currentCap`.
-When Cap Command executes, a CommandResult object is created that calculates the user's current cap after taking into
+When `CapCommand` executes, a `CommandResult` object is created that calculates the user's current cap after taking into
-account the current `ModuleManager` modules and the past semester's total MC taken and current CAP.
+account the current modules and the past semester's total MC taken and latest CAP.

 Given below is an example usage scenario and how the CAP feature behaves at each step.

 1. The user launches the application for the first time.

-2. The user inputs `add -m CS2101` into ra.VI, as the user adds a module he's taking into the `ModuleManager`.
+2. The user inputs `add -m CS2101` into ra.VI, as the user adds a module they are taking into the `ModuleManager`.
 The user keys in as many modules into ra.VI as they are taking.

-3. Once the user attains a grade for the modules keyed in, he inputs `grade CS2101 4 A-` and grades all the other
+3. Once the user attains a grade for the modules keyed in, they inputs `grade CS2101 4 A-` (4 MCs, A grade) to record the
-modules he has taken.
+grade for their module.
+They does this for all the other modules they have taken.

-4. Once every module in the `ModuleManager` has been graded, he inputs `cap 46 4.24` to calculate his accumulative
+4. Once every module in the `ModuleManager` has been graded, they inputs `cap 46 4.24` to calculate their accumulative
-CAP after attaining his new grades.
+CAP after attaining their new grades.

-5. The `CommandResult` returns the success message to show the user his current CAP after attaining his grades.
+5. The `CommandResult` returns the success message to show the user their current CAP after attaining their grades.

 ### Grade Feature
-This feature is facilitated by ModuleManager and Module classes.
+This feature is facilitated by `ModuleManager` and `Module` classes.
-It extends `Command` and is stored internally inside `Module` as an `grade` and `moduleCredit`.
+It extends `Command` and is stored internally inside `Module` as a `grade` and `moduleCredit`.
-* `GradeCommand.testgrade(stringGrade)` - checks if the input grade is valid according to NUS grading schematic
-* `GradeCommand.grade(moduleModule)` - assigns the specific module present in the module list, the grade and moduleCredit attributes.
+* Grading a module - assigns a grade and MC number to a specific module present in the module list.

 ![Sequence diagram for Grade Feature in Command class](https://github.com/AY2021S1-CS2113T-T09-2/tp/blob/master/docs/diagrams/GradeCommandSequenceDiagram.png?raw=true)

 As seen from the sequence diagram above, this is the flow of a Grade command.
-The GradeCommandParser parses the user's input, and assigns the relevant attributes in the Grade Command constructor, such as `moduleCredit` and `grade`
+The `GradeCommandParser` parses the user's input, and assigns the relevant attributes in the `GradeCommand` constructor,
-When Grade Command executes,a CommandResult object is created that shows the user the result of the command through TextUi, using `showOutputToUser()`
+such as `moduleCredit` and `grade`.
+When `GradeCommand` executes,a `CommandResult` object is created that shows
+the user the result of the `Command` through `TextUi`, using `showOutputToUser()`.

 Given below is an example usage scenario and how the grade feature behaves at each step.

 1. The user launches the application.
 The user inputs `add -m CS2101` into ra.VI, as the user wants to note down
 a module named ‘CS2101’ and add it to their module list.
-This input is received by the Ui ,which processes it into
-a string.
-The parser parses the string and allocates it to the AddCommand where it is added to the list of modules.

 2. The user inputs `grade CS2101 4 A+`.
-The parser parses and allocates the user input to GradeCommand.
+The `Parser` parses and allocates the user input to `GradeCommand`.
-`GradeCommand.execute()` is called and moduleManager checks if such a module exists in the user’s module list,
+`GradeCommand.execute()` is called and `ModuleManager` checks if such a module exists in the user’s module list,
-then checks if the input grade is valid according to the NUS grading schematic and finally assigns the specific module,
+then checks if the input grade is valid according to the NUS grading schematic.
+Finally, it assigns the specific module
-the grade and module credits.
+with the grade and module credits.

 3. The `CommandResult` returns the success message to show the user that their module has successfully been graded.
 Otherwise, an exception message will be shown regarding the exception caught.

 ### Timetable Feature
-This feature is facilitated by the TimeTableManager class and TimeTableCommand class.
+This feature is facilitated by the `TimeTableManager` class and `TimeTableCommand` class.
-Extending from the abstract TimeTableCommand class are the TimeTableAddCommand, TimeTableDeleteCommand, TimeTableViewCommand and TimeTableResetCommand classes.
+Extending from the abstract `TimeTableCommand` class are the `TimeTableAddCommand`, `TimeTableDeleteCommand`,
+`TimeTableViewCommand` and `TimeTableResetCommand` classes.
-* AddLesson - Add a Lesson to the timetable through `TimeTableManager.addLesson()`
+* Add a lesson - Add a lesson to the timetable through `TimeTableManager.addLesson()`
-* DeleteLesson - Delete all associated Lessons from the timetable through `TimeTableManager.deleteLesson()`
+* Delete a lesson - Delete all associated lessons from the timetable through `TimeTableManager.deleteLesson()`
+* View today's timetable - List all lessons for today through `TimeTableManager.getSpecificDayLessons()`
-* ViewTimeTable - List all Lessons in the timetable through `TimeTableManager.getSpecificDayLessons()` or `TimeTableManager.getSpecifiedWeekLessons()`
+* View this week's timetable - List all lessons in this week through `TimeTableManager.getSpecifiedWeekLessons()`
-* ResetTimeTable - Reset timetable through `TimeTableManager.initialiseTimetable()`
+* Reset timetable - Reset the whole timetable through `TimeTableManager.initialiseTimetable()`

 #### Add lesson/s to timetable
 Given below is an example scenario to add a lesson to the timetable and how the timetable feature behaves at each step.

 1. The user launches the application for the first time. ra.VI asks for the current NUS week.
 This input is parsed and
-initialises the TimeTableManager.
+initialises the `TimeTableManager`.

 2. The user inputs `add -m CS2101`, as the user wants to note down a module named `CS2101` and add it to their module list.

 3. The user inputs `timetable -add CS2101 TUESDAY 0800 1000 LECTURE 1`.
 This means the user wants to add a `CS2101 LECTURE`
 that occurs once a week on `TUESDAY 0800 1000`.
-This command will be parsed and eventually returns a TimeTableAddCommand.
+This `Command` will be parsed and eventually returns a `TimeTableAddCommand`.

-Step 4.
-The TimeTableAddCommand is executed, returning a `CommandResult` containing a success message if the Lessons have
+4. The `TimeTableAddCommand` is executed, returning a `CommandResult` containing a success message if the lesson has
 been successfully added.
 Otherwise, an exception message will be shown explaining the exception to the user.\
 Common reasons for failure include: